aaltat/robocop-mcp/README.md

 ```

 If `rule_priority` is not defined, robocop-mcp will select take first rule
 returned by `robocop` and use it to find similar rule violations.
+If no
+rules match to `rule_priority` list, first rule returned by Robocop is used.

 ## Maximum amount violations returned
 To not to clutter the LLM context with all the rule violations found from